-This manual describes Seagate® ExosTM 10E2400 SAS (Serial Attached SCSI) with Advanced Caching disk drives (available on 512E/4Kn only).
+This manual describes Seagate® Exos® X16 SAS (Serial Attached SCSI) disk drives.

-Seagate Exos 10E2400 SAS drives support the SAS Protocol specifications to the extent described in this manual.
+Exos X16 drives support the SAS Protocol specifications to the extent described in this manual.
 The SAS Interface Manual (part number 100293071) describes the general SAS characteristics of this and other Seagate SAS drives.
-The Self-Encrypting Drive Reference Manual, part number 100515636, describes the interface, general operation, and security features available on Self-Encrypting Drive models.

 Product data communicated in this manual is specific only to the model numbers listed in this manual.
 The data listed in this manual may not be predictive of future generation specifications or requirements.
-If designing a system which will use one of the models listed or future generation products and need further assistance, please contact our global support services group as shown in See "Seagate" Technology Support Services" on page 7
+If designing a system which will use one of the models listed or future generation products and need further assistance, please contact the Field Applications Engineer (FAE) or our global support services group as shown in See "Seagate" Technology Support Services" on page 6.